paulgureghian/SpaCy/README.md

 # Spacy
-Natural Language Processing (NLP) in Python Using Spacy.
+Natural Language Processing (NLP) in Python Using SpaCy.

+Tutorial: Text Classification in Python Using SpaCy